-Options will appear after clicking on drop-down.
+Options will appear after clicking on the drop-down.
 Input the various regions been targeted.

 When asking YES/NO questions, select ‘Check-boxes’

-By now you should be able to add phone number, address and reasons why you want to join us on the form.
+By now you should be able to add your phone number, address, and reasons why you want to join us on the form.

-Phone number will be ‘short answer’ and reasons why you want to can can be ‘short’ or ‘Paragraph’
+A phone number will be ‘short answer’ and reasons why you want to can be ‘short’ or ‘Paragraph’

-To change the form appearance, click on the first icon next to the eye icon atop the right hand-side for different color options.
-Header image can also be changed here.
+To change the form appearance, click on the first icon next to the eye icon atop the right-hand side for different color options.
+The header image can also be changed here.

-Tap on the settings icon for the settings dialogue and on ‘General’ tab, check limit to 1 response to prevent multiple responses.
+Tap on the settings icon for the settings dialogue and on the ‘General’ tab, check the limit to 1 response to prevent multiple responses.

 On the settings dialogue page, tab on ‘PRESENTATION’ and under confirmation message, input the desired message and save.